 Subarachnoid Hemorrhage (brain bleed): This happened when I was an infant and was corrected with surgery.
 Technically it should have killed me, and I was hospitalized for several weeks.
 The bleed was confirmed to be caused because someone violently shook me, and you know what they say about not shaking babies.
 This is why.

 Hydrocephalus: There are fewer than 200,000 cases of Hydrocephalus every year.
 This was a complication of my brain bleed was diagnosed when I was just under eighteen months after I found not breathing and unresponsive by a sitter.
 Technically I died, but whatever.
 Pretty sure it was my third time (at least).
-A VP shunt was put in to “correct” the issue.
+A VP shunt was put in, to “correct” the issue.
 Since I have had a couple dozen shunt revisions (brain surgery).
 I have Slit Ventricle Syndrome which only affects “a small minority of shunted patients”.
 Very little literature exists on it.
-I am also shunt dependent.
-When it breaks I have a very small time period to get it fixed or no more me.
+I am also shunt-dependent.
+When it breaks, I have a very small window of time to get it fixed or no more me.
 For the record, this is usually what kills me.
 (No worries though, I always come back.)

-Osteo Genesis Imperfecta (OI, brittle bone disease): I am the super breakable man/woman/person/whatever!
+Osteogenesis Imperfecta (OI, brittle bone disease): I am the super breakable man/woman/person/whatever!
 I often joke I’m not sure there is a bone in my body I have not broken, but I actually don’t think I’ve broken a rib before.
 Or a hip!
 Skull, breast bone, collarbone, arms, legs, feet, hands, toes, fingers, vertebrae (multiple), tailbone are all favorites though.
-Positive things this disease has afforded me: One hell of a pain tolerance, like it doesn’t really register AND I didn’t have to do gym in high school!
+Positive things this disease has afforded me: One hell of a pain tolerance; like it doesn’t really register.
+I didn’t have to do gym in high school!
 (My orthopedic surgeon forbid it!)
 None of that awkwardness – yay!
 Also, I am hella fast on crutches – we’re talking road runner fast.
-Right now I have two bones broken in my left hand, but I’ve written three new pieces and earned two new publications despite “pecking” at the keyboard.
+Right now, I have two bones broken in my left hand, but I’ve written three new pieces and earned two new publications despite “pecking” at the keyboard.
 Because that’s how I roll.

 Profound Deafness: I’m deaf, mostly.
-I am deaf to a majority of pitches, and with other pitches/sounds I have severe to profound hearing loss.
-I read lips.
-This happened later in life so I speak in a way that people have no idea.
+I am deaf to a majority of pitches and have profound hearing loss with all remaining pitches/sounds.
+My audiologist said if a small plane flew directly over me by just a few feet, I still would not hear it.
+This happened later in life, so I speak in a way that people have no idea.
 And my long hair usually hides my hearing aids (not intentionally, but I wear my hair down mostly).
 I am very vocal about my deafness, hearing loss and equal treatment.

 Complex Post Traumatic Stress Disorder (C-PTSD): Most people know what PTSD is, but many do not know what C-PTSD is.
 Think PTSD on steroids.
 While this subcategory of PTSD is not recognized in the DSM, it is recognized by therapists and other mental health professionals.
 C-PTSD can develop after repeated and prolonged trauma from which there is no escape.
 People most likely to be affected include child abuse survivors, Prisoners-of-war, people held in captivity for long periods of time, and torture survivors.
 It is an important distinction because PTSD does not include a cluster of symptoms present after repeated trauma.
 As someone who survived prolonged abuse for more than a decade, I can tell you that the difference between PTSD and C-PTSD is important.
 Today, I feel I manage my C-PTSD as best I can.
 Flashbacks, night terrors and the like happen every now and then but are no longer a constant.
 For anyone struggling with this, I highly recommend therapy.
 Take it from a therapy-vet and someone who doesn’t particularly like to “talk it through” – it helps.
 Just find someone who specializes in trauma.